Diana (Pop Smoke song)

-"Diana" is an R&B song by American rapper Pop Smoke featuring rapper King Combs from the former's posthumous debut studio album, Shoot for the Stars, Aim for the Moon (2020).
+"Diana" is a song by American rapper Pop Smoke featuring rapper King Combs from the former's posthumous debut studio album, Shoot for the Stars, Aim for the Moon (2020).
 The remix featured on the deluxe edition of the album as well as the EP Mood Swings (2020).
 It features uncredited background vocals from Calboy.
 It was written by Pop Smoke, known as Bashar Jackson, alongside Calboy, King Combs, Anthony Blagman, Pierre Richard Rene Jr, Stephen Garrett, and Tim Mosley.
 The song was produced by SpunkaBigga.

 "Diana" prominently samples the lyrics of Playa's "Cheers 2 U", while the lyrics are about Pop Smoke being full of lust and throwing a confident shot at love.
 Critics lauded Pop Smoke's performance but criticized King Combs' vocals.
 The song reached number 76 on the US Billboard Hot 100 and number 42 on the Hot R&B/Hip-Hop Songs chart, while it further peaked at number 71 on the Canadian Hot 100.

 A remix of "Diana" that features Calboy was released on the deluxe version of the album on July 20, 2020.
 An accompanying music video was released on October 14, 2020, and directed by Brilliant Garcia.
 The visual is interspersed and features clips of Pop Smoke recording in the studio while celebrating and dancing with his team.
 King Comb and Calboy hang out with a crowd of friends in the streets of New York City near luxury cars and women.
 The video received positive reviews, with one critic saying it incorporates an R&B feel.